TrueHeresy/declan-kehoe-portfolio/content/articles/generative-music-project/writeup.md

 * To develop with a final user in mind
 * To quickly learn new skills & technologies

-Although this the end functionality of the app is specific to the domain of music generation, the process of making it taught me a far wider range of skills that are far more generalisable than just this topic!
+Although the end functionality of the app is specific to the domain of music generation, the process of making it taught me a far wider range of skills, generalisable to more than just this topic!